-Mode Provision Consideration and Benefit Pedestrian The station is supported by two access points, which require safe, convenient and direct pedestrian routes: Northern access on the northern side of Park Street, between Pitt and Castlereagh streets.
-Southern access on the southern side of Bathurst Street, between Pitt and Castlereagh streets.
+Mode Provision Consideration and Benefit Pedestrian The station is supported by two access points, which require safe, convenient and direct pedestrian routes: 1.
+Northern access on the northern side of Park Street, between Pitt and Castlereagh streets.
+2. Southern access on the southern side of Bathurst Street, between Pitt and Castlereagh streets.
 The plaza function will be utilised as a means for customer access to Metro services and other transport modes.
-Footpath widening is to be undertaken along the northern kerb of Park Street, between Pitt and Castlereagh street immediately outside Pitt Street South.
-Signalised crossing widening works are to be undertaken across the Pitt Street (north) approach of the signalised intersection with Park Street and across the Pitt Street.
+Footpath widening is to be undertaken along the northern kerb of Park Street, between Pitt and Castlereagh streets and the southern kerb of Bathurst Street immediately outside Gadigal South.
+Signalised crossing widening works are to be undertaken across the Pitt Street (north) approach of the signalised intersection with Park Street and across the Pitt Street (south) approach of the signalised intersection with Bathurst Street.
 Safeguarding for future underground connections to The Galleries, Foodbase on Park foodcourt, Museum Station and Future Sydney Square.
-The project design prioritises pedestriimproving pedestrian capacity and ar from the north and south, interchangi Pitt Street Station in a safe and efficie Existing pedestrian amenities will be a pedestrians and facilitate direct conneres of the plaza will be highly transfer between modes, and logically precincts, parklands, entertainment a The safeguarding design provides op growth, complementing the surround Civil works including footpath and crost transfer between Pitt Street station at as the South-East Light Rail.
-Bike A minimum of 10 bicycle parking spaces are to be provided on the footpaths immediately outside the Pitt Street North and Pitt Street South plazas.
-A minimum of five bicycle racks will be provided on the footpath immediately outside the Pitt Street North plaza and a minimum of five bicycle racks will be provided on the footpath immediately outside the Pitt Street South plaza.
-The existing cycle network will be seamless integrated and supported by the City of Sydney cycleway improvements, specifically along Castlereagh Street, which will directly and intimately connect the surrounding CBD with Pitt Street Station.
-Bike parking provisions at Pitt Street thub strategy and Australian Standard and encourages cycling as a transit m Access by bicycle on both North and achieved via the existing cycle netwo paths, separated bi-directional and dethe station.
-These provisions support, promote ar mode of access, fully aligning with the Bus Retain provisions along Park Street, Pitt Street and Castlereagh Street.
-The existing Pitt Street bus interchang to all routes that travel via Pitt Street The existing pedestrian amenities and

-- The existing pedestrian amenities and intuitive layout of the station will provide ease of transfer from Sydney Metro and bus services (and vice-versa). - The existing bus provisions will be highly accessible and visible, in close proximity to the metro station gateline.
+The project design prioritises pedestrian accessibility and connectivity through improving pedestrian capacity and amenity for customers accessing the station from the north and south, interchanging between modes and moving through Gadigal Station in a safe and efficient manner.
+Existing pedestrian amenities will be utilised and optimised to ensure safety of pedestrians and facilitate direct connectivity.
+The design of the plaza will be highly intuitive, enabling customers to easily transfer between modes, and logically access nearby commercial and retail precincts, parklands, entertainment and civic areas.
+The safeguarding design provides opportunities for potential catchment growth, complementing the surrounding recreational and transport services.
+Civil works including footpath and crossing widening enhances pedestrian transfer between Gadigal station and nearby Sydney Trains services as well as the South-East Light Rail.
+Bike A minimum of 10 bicycle parking spaces are to be provided on the footpaths immediately outside the Gadigal North and Gadigal South plazas.
+A minimum of five bicycle racks will be provided on the footpath immediately outside the Gadigal North plaza and a minimum of five bicycle racks will be provided on the footpath immediately outside the Gadigal South plaza.
+The existing cycle network will be seamless integrated and supported by the City of Sydney cycleway improvements, specifically along Castlereagh Street, which will directly and intimately connect the surrounding CBD with Gadigal Station.
+Bike parking provisions at Gadigal Station satisfy the City station bike parking hub strategy and Australian Standards and is aligned with customer demand and encourages cycling as a transit mode to access the station.
+Access by bicycle on both North and South sides of Gadigal is easily achieved via the existing cycle network, which is supported by on-road, share paths, separated bi-directional and dedicated cycleways within the vicinity of the station.
+These provisions support, promote and improve active transport as a primary mode of access, fully aligning with the interchange modal hierarchy principles.
+Bus Retain provisions along Park Street, Pitt Street and Castlereagh Street.
+The existing Pitt Street bus interchange facilities comprehensively offer access to all routes that travel via Gadigal Station.
+The existing pedestrian amenities and intuitive layout of the station will provide ease of transfer from Sydney Metro and bus services (and vice-versa).
+The existing bus provisions will be highly accessible and visible, in close proximity to the metro station gateline.